Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qjwd46Lr2og.md

 ### Transcript

-> will you add an alien go to satisfactory what if there is one i mean i'm not saying there is one but one if there is one i mean i'm not saying there is one actually but what if there was one, i'm not saying there's one but what if
+> will you add an alien go to satisfactory what if there is one I mean I'm not saying there is one but one if there is one I mean I'm not saying there is one actually but what if there was one, I'm not saying there's one but what if